Conversion rate is percentage of users who have completed a desired action

 The CRO process helps you experiment to find the best combinations of site layout, page content, and other factors to maximize your ROI.
 The better your conversion rate, the less money you have to spend to make money overall.

 Secondly, CRO helps you to enhance the user experience and user interface of your website for your target consumers.
-It pays to engage your customers and make them loyal by providing good user experiences from the first purchase to the last.
+It pays to engage your customers and make them loyal by providing good user session experiences from the first purchase to the last.

 Conversion rate optimization can help you do just that.
 By understanding your visitors more deeply, you can: